MicrosoftDocs/power-platform/power-platform/guidance/coe/after-setup-tenant-hygiene.md

 Implementing the CoE Starter Kit's inactivity notification and compliance processes is an essential step in effectively managing compliance for your Power Platform solutions.

-To get the most value out of these tools and to ensure compliance, here are a few considerations to keep in mind:
+To get the most value out of these tools and to ensure compliance, here are a few considerations:

-1. **Exclude development and production environments** from compliance and inactivity notifications.
+1. Exclude development and production environments from compliance and inactivity notifications.
-1. **Quarantining apps** that aren't compliant.
+1. Quarantine apps that aren't compliant.

-**Learn more:**
+Learn more:

 - [Exclude environments from the compliance processes](/power-platform/guidance/adoption/onboard-makers)
 - [Exclude environments from inactivity notifications](setup-archive-components.md#exempt-environments-from-the-inactivity-notifications-process)